Home Contents Search FAQ Feedback Contact Us Help

 Baffle width

 Baffle width, wB, is a function of the viscosity.
 For very high viscous fluids and broths, baffles are not even required, because there is enough resistance to flow at the walls.
 As the viscosity decreases, baffling becomes important and the baffle width gets larger.
-Guidelines for baffle width will be here soon.
+Guidelines for baffle width as a function of viscosity will be here soon.

 It is important to understand this small difference, 0.083 vs. 0.1, when looking at power numbers and flow patterns.
 If the author of the paper comes from Europe, Asia, or Africa, chances are that the Metric standard is used (1/10).
 North American, Central American, South American, and British may be using the American standard (1/12).